New Framework Aims to Assess Domestic Financing for Health Policy and Systems Research

 Domestic Funding Challenges:

-The SNU developed an initial conceptual framework to assess HPSR funding which they presented to experts in Vietnam and Thailand for further feedback.
+The SNU team, in partnership with the P4H and Alliance, developed an initial conceptual framework to assess HPSR funding, which they presented to experts in Vietnam and Thailand for further feedback.
 While the original incorporated profile aspects of the funder and HPSRI, field interviews highlighted the need to add a function that properly addresses how regulations, legislation, and other system-level policies shape how HPSR and HPSRIs evolve.
 These items are represented by “institutionalization.”
 The final conceptual framework incorporated six key aspects of domestic funding for HSPR to be assessed – theme, institutionalization, funder, HPSRI (funding recipients), performance, and core values.
 The “Institutionalization” item was added to the initial framework.

 Figure 1: Adjusted Conceptual Framework to assess domestic funding for HPSR in Asia